On-line Store

 The Pottery

-Resident potter, Joss Hibbs, makes a range of tableware using clays and other materials found around the moor, then fired in her wood-fuelled anagama kiln .
+Powdermills is the home and workplace of potter, Joss Hibbs.
+Joss makes a range of tableware using clays and other materials found around the moor, which are fired in a wood-fired anagama kiln.
 The result is a range of rustic tableware, all of which is suitable for the oven, dishwasher and microwave.

 Joss Hibbs